Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Colliders.md

     -   center and halfwidth
 -   Triangle Collider
     -   pointA, pointB, and pointC
-    -   No built-in authoring component
+    -   no built-in authoring component
 -   Convex Collider
     -   local-space blob and non-uniform scale factor
 -   TriMesh Collider
-    -   Local-space blob and non-uniform scale factor
+    -   local-space blob and non-uniform scale factor
 -   Compound Collider
     -   local-space blob and uniform scale factor
+-   Terrain Collider
+    -   local-space heightmap blob of signed 16-bit integers and a hole mask
+    -   a base height offset integer, and a non-uniform scale factor
+    -   triangles are always in the positive xz quadrant in local space
+    -   experimental, with no baking of the `UnityEngine.TerrainCollider` at this time

 ## Authoring